Getty Images/iStockphoto

 Tip

 Working with Docker Compose?
-Use environment variables
+Use environmental variables

 Docker Compose streamlines container application deployments.
 Dig into the tool and see how the use of environment variables can hone the process further.

-Containerized applications are typically composites of components; each requires a software image and configuration file that sets up storage, networking, service dependencies and resource requirements.
+Containerized applications are typically composites of components.
+Each requires a software image and configuration file that sets up storage, networking, service dependencies and resource requirements.

-Explore the Docker Compose tool, how it works, what it does and its use and syntax.
-Then, learn how Docker Compose uses environment variables to simplify container deployment management.
+Explore the Docker Compose tool, how it works, what it does, and its use and syntax.
+Then learn how Docker Compose uses environment variables to simplify container deployment management.

 Intro to Docker Compose